gustavohenriquess/goIntensive23/readme.md

 ## How to Use
 To run the project, you must have the dependencies installed, then run the commands below

+> remember to clone db.sqlite3 to the location of the file being executed

 ### Run on Windows

 To execute the API run the command below